mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 SOC can be increased by several points if an important high-society individual endorses the Traveller, but the costs of maintaining suitable living standards must be met.
-The award of noble titles will normally follow in- game actions or events during a career and cannot be simply bought by maintaining a luxurious lifestyle.
+The award of noble titles will normally follow in-game actions or events during a career and cannot be simply bought by maintaining a luxurious lifestyle.
 If a low-SOC Traveller is granted a title his Effective SOC immediately jumps to a level suitable to hold it but if this is not maintained it will fall again and the title may become meaningless or be taken away.

 EXAMPLE

 Arix the Accountant is a low-end professional with
 SOC 8.
 His heroic deeds in the audit department of the Sector Duke have resulted in a knighthood, which